 3. Halo Crown

 Perfectly on-theme with the era’s queenly aesthetic.
 Check out our halo braid tutorial.
+Plus, this style also works if you’re going for a trending cottage core look.

 4. Dual Braided Bun

 Two braids of different widths give a dainty headband effect.
+We love the contrast within this look!

 5. Fishtail Halo